MohammedShwabi/hekayti-laravel/README.md

 <!-- :iphone: -->
 ## 📱 API Reference <a name = "api"></a>
-This project includes an API that can be used with an Android app.
+This project includes an API that can be used with a Mobile app.

-You can find documentation and usage examples in the API Documentation Excel File at [api-docs](https://api-docs.example.com).
+You can find postman collection and usage examples in the API Documentation Excel File at [api-docs](https://api-docs.example.com).

+You can export postman collection and find api documentation and  at [api-docs](https://github.com/MohammedShwabi/hekayti-laravel/HekaytiApiDocumentationAndCollection/Hekayti-Api-Documentation.xlsx).

 <!-- :warning: -->